KJZZ-TV

 KJZZ-TV (Note: Typically pronounced "K"-jazz) (channel 14) is an independent television station in Salt Lake City, Utah, United States.
-It is owned by Sinclair Broadcast Group alongside CBS affiliate KUTV (channel 2) and MyNetworkTV affiliate KMYU (channel 12) in St. George.
+It is owned by Sinclair Broadcast Group alongside CBS affiliate KUTV (channel 2) and fellow independent KMYU (channel 12 or 2.2) in St. George, which also airs MyNetworkTV programming.
 The stations share studios on South Main Street in downtown Salt Lake City; KJZZ-TV's transmitter is located on Farnsworth Peak in the Oquirrh Mountains, southwest of Salt Lake City.
 KJZZ-TV is the ATSC 3.0 (Next Gen TV) host station for the Salt Lake City market; in turn, other stations broadcast its subchannels on its behalf.

 The station went on the air as KXIV in 1989.
 It was the second successful attempt at an independent station for the Salt Lake City area.
 In 1993, Larry H. Miller, the then-owner of the Utah Jazz of the NBA, purchased the station and renamed it KJZZ-TV; it also became the new TV home of the basketball team for 16 seasons.
 During Miller's ownership, the station affiliated for five years with UPN, with the station's decision not to renew leading to accusations of racism against management; in the latter years, operations and programming were outsourced in turn to two other Salt Lake stations.

 Sinclair purchased KJZZ-TV from the Miller family in 2016; the station airs syndicated programming and local newscasts from KUTV.
 In 2023, pre-season and regular season Jazz games returned to the station under a new rights agreement between current Jazz owner Ryan Smith and Sinclair.